JunChen22/e-commerce-microservice/README.md

 ```
-First split ECom-app into 5 parts with rabbit mq, gateway and eureka in docker.

 ![alt text](./document/ECom-microservice.png)

-Then to kubernetes.

 Hibernate is an ORM framework that provides a high-level, declarative way to define your data model in Java and have
 Hibernate generate the database schema for you, while MyBatis is a SQL mapper framework that provides a low-level,
 programmatic way to interact with a database using SQL statements.
 MyBatis Generator is a tool that generates Java
 code based on an existing database schema to help with building a custom data access layer.

 Since using Postgres, there's no support for non-blocking programming model, will use thread pool and scheduler to achieve
 psudo non-blocking.
 Default is 10 threads, but I changed to 2 threads per service due to my 6 core CPU.
 Using a thread pool